ericdmoore/crawfishcloud/README.md

 ### **stream()**

-> get a Readable Node Stream
+> get a Readable Node Stream ready to pipe to a transform or writable stream

 - `params`